 The group and local members submitted objections to this planning application.
 Members of the group had been lobbying the local MP (Kerry McCarthy) and local councillors about this.
 They also co-ordinated efforts with other community groups (such as Living Easton) who opposed this application

-The Iron Bridge (formerly the Progress) was a large 1930‘s estate pub in an area of North Bristol with very few pubs.
-It closed in 2010 and a planning application (11/00880/F) was submitted to convert the pub into a children’s nursery and build housing.
+The Iron Bridge (formerly the Progress) was a large 1930's estate pub in an area of North Bristol with very few pubs.
+It closed in 2010 and a planning application, (11/00880/F) was submitted to convert the pub into a children’s nursery and to build housing.

 The group and individual members submitted objections to this planning application.
 Members of the group also lobbied local councillors about this.
 The planning application was approved and the pub was converted.